Railroad News

 With the price of flight tickets and highway travel being held artifically low to travelers (while travelers still bear the full burden invisibly through taxes), it is no wonder that rail travels appears to be the more expensive alternative.
 This unequal treatment of rail transportation is unique to North America.
 Elsewhere in the world where rail travel is on an even playing field with other modes of transportation, passenger rail construction and usage is growing at an ever faster pace!

 Most rail advocates call for increased rail subsidies to keep the system alive and upgrade its technology to meet the needs of tomorrow.
 I'm a libertarian at heart and cannot philosophically endorse that solution.
 What I would like to see is the total privatization of all modes of transportation along with an end of tax subsidies to all of them.
 That would place rail at a more even par with air and auto travel.
 Yes, I'm advocating that all interstates become toll roads to pay for their own construction and maintenance costs.
-But I'm also advocating the elimination of the gasoline tax of over 30 cents per gallon directly and another 30 cents in taxes in the hidden costs of production and delivery.
+But I'm also advocating the elimination of the gasoline tax directly and the hidden taxes on the cost of production and delivery.
+Instead, users of highways would pay directly each time they use a highway via tolls high enough to cover all costs of construction, maintenence, improvements as well as all highway services such as policing, lighting, sweeping, etc.

 With changes like that, you would see the true price of getting from point A to point B using the various alternatives.
 In most cases, rail travel would be the least cost method.
 Other methods would be available to you, but you would see the true cost of those alternatives.
 You would then have the freedom to decide if you wanted to pay for the more expensive alternative or if you wanted to save your money and go by rail.
 Keep in mind that today you still pay through taxes for air and auto travel even when you travel by rail.
+Even if you don't own a car or never fly, you are not exempt from paying the portion of taxes that go into the construction, maintenance and support of these transportation modes.
 You do not have a choice in how you would like your money spent.

 The two books listed below are scholarly, but very interesting and readable works, that itemize blow by blow exactly what caused the downfall of American rail travel.
 On the brighter side, they also explain why the resurgence of rail travel in our future is inevitable.